klx3300/zhwkrfsp/README.md

        bool directory; // fail if not a directory (4) bool nofollow; // fail with ELOOP if is a symbolic link (8) bool truncate; // clear the whole file if previously exists.
-(16) */
+(16) bool mkdir; // if this set, will make directory.
+No file_handle returned.(32) */
 };
 ```